Riunia/ToSM-Bot-Tracker/readme.md

    Create a forum post with the title of the boss and your preferred picture of the boss.

-    >Optional: If you want the boss tracker forum to be sorted alphabetically, it is recommended that you set the forum sort order to Creation Time, then post the bosses  in alphabetically reversed order (Z-A).
+    >Optional: If you want the boss tracker forum to be sorted alphabetically, it is recommended that you set the forum sort order to Creation Time, then post the bosses  in alphabetically reversed order (Z-A). <br /> <br />

-    > Alternatively, you can create a pinned thread / channel containing links to each boss thread for one-stop navigation.
+    Alternatively, you can create a pinned thread / channel containing links to each boss thread for one-stop navigation.
 Tagging the bosses based on region also helps.

-    Use the `/setup` command to issue placeholder messages.
-Provide the boss and number of channels required in the sub-command fields.
+   Use the `/setup` command to generate placeholder messages.

-    `/setup boss:<boss> channels:<channels>`
+   `/setup boss:<boss>`

 4. For each boss:

-    Use the `/interaction` command after the placeholder messages have been created.
+    Use the /interaction command after the placeholder messages have been created.

-    `/interaction create:Boss Timer bossmenu:<boss>`
+    `/interaction boss_menu:<boss>`

 ## Production